Nothing Breaks Like a Heart: Chart performance

 In the United States, "Nothing Breaks Like a Heart" debuted at number 67 on the Billboard Hot 100, becoming Cyrus' 46th and Ronson's third entry on the chart, and later peaked at number 43.
 In the United Kingdom, the single debuted at number 10 on the UK Singles Chart, making it Cyrus' fourth and Ronson's sixth top 10 song on the chart.
 The song eventually peaked at number two in January 2019.

 Music videos

 Cyrus first teased the music video for "Nothing Breaks Like a Heart" on Twitter and Instagram on 26 November 2018.
 The video was filmed in October 2018 in Kyiv, Ukraine, with scenes taking place on the New Darnytskyi Bridge.
 It premiered on 29 November 2018.
 A vertical video of the song was released the following day, exclusively on Spotify.
 On 9 January 2019, the vertical video was uploaded on Cyrus' official YouTube channel.

 Original video

 The original music video was released through YouTube Premieres on 29 November 2018.
-The video begins with a news report of Cyrus driving to an unknown destination, and being followed by law enforcement officers on the New Darnytskyi Bridge.
+The video begins with a news report of Cyrus driving a W220-generation Mercedes-Benz S-Class to an unknown destination, and being followed by law enforcement officers on the New Darnytskyi Bridge.
 Throughout the video, a television news report titled "Miley's Wild Ride" can be seen.
 The song was not available on YouTube prior to the release of this video.